Frequently asked questions (FAQ)

 Some pollutants: As an ecological footprint uses recent but nevertheless historical data, many activities that erode nature's future regenerative capacity are not covered.
 These activities include the release of materials for which the biosphere has no significant assimilation capacity (e.g. plutonium, PCBs, dioxins, and other persistent pollutants) and processes that damage the biosphere's future capacity (e.g. loss of biodiversity, salination resulting from cropland irrigation, soil erosion from tilling).
 Although the consequences of these activities will be reflected in future ecological footprint accounts as a decrease in biocapacity they are not accounted for when you calculate your footprint.

 Fresh water: Use and availability of freshwater is not directly accounted for since freshwater acts as a limit on the amount of biological capacity in an area but is not itself a biologically produced good or service.
 Although the loss of biocapacity associated with water appropriation or water quality degradation is reflected as a decrease in overall biocapacity in that year, an ecological footprint of its use is not currently allocated to the consumer of the water resource.
+It's also worth considering that the impact of water consumption depends not just on the amount of water used, but where it is taken from.
+The same volume of water used in an arid environment can have a far greater ecological impact than if it was used in a relatively wet place.
+This makes water footprints different to ecological and carbon footprints, for which size of footprint is what really matters.

 Tourism: This activity is currently attributed to the country in which they occur rather than to the traveller's country of origin.
 This distorts the relative size of some countries footprints, overestimating those that host tourists and underestimating the home countries of travellers.